The smutty chibi-chapter The Lion’s Loft (NSFW!) would fall about here. Just FYI.

 It then occurred to Kate that perhaps she was supposed to do that sky-stabbing thing as well.
 It looked like a good move.
 Very dramatic and all that.
 Best to imitate the commander on this, Kate reasoned.
 He knew battlecries far better than she.

 Thankfully, the sword was light as a feather, so Kate thrust it upward.
 The crowd cheered again.
 Kate even heard Josephine shout ‘huzzah!’ over the noise.
 Leliana laughed, and Cassandra smiled widely.
-Kate kept her eyes focused on the tip of the sword, so that she kept it straight and tall.
-It probably wouldn’t be very inspiring if it drooped.
+Kate kept her eyes focused on the tip of the sword.
+It probably wouldn’t be very inspiring if she let it droop.
 Out of the corner of her mouth, Kate said: